Hanover Conservancy

 Explore this short walk along the Connecticut River for a beautiful trip through important river and meadow habitat.
 Bring your binoculars and keep your eyes open for a wide range of bird species!

-Fullington Farm Challenge map and directions (pdf)
+Fullington Farm Trails Challenge map and directions (pdf)

 Hayes Farm Park & King Bird Sanctuary